Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Applications for the volume-preserving case

-\begin{proof}[Proof of Corollary \ref{main-cor-Jac-rigidity}] Note that for any $n\in\NN$ and $p\in{\rm Fix}(f^n)$, one has ${\rm Jac}(Df^n(p))=|{\rm det}(A)|^n,$ and $Df|_{E^s_f}$ is uniformly contracting, so there exists $\lambda>0$ with $\lambda^c(p,f)>\lambda$.
+and $Df|_{E^s_f}$ is uniformly contracting, so there exists $\lambda>0$ with $\lambda^c(p,f)>\lambda$.
 Then, by Proposition \ref{7 prop}, $f$ is a special Anosov endomorphism.
 Thus, according to \cite[Theorem 1.3]{GS22}, $f$ is smoothly conjugate to $A$ with the regularity we desired.
 It follows from the smooth conjugacy that $f$ inherits the volume-preserving property from $A$. \end{proof}

 Finally, we give a volume-preserving Anosov endomorphism which has no Jacobian rigidity.